some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-While different Services can share the same port number of the transport layer protocol used, multiple Service-Instances of the same service on one single ECU shall listen on different ports per Service-Instance.
+While different Services shall be able to share the same port number of the transport layer protocol used, multiple Service-Instances of the same service on one single ECU shall listen on different ports per Service-Instance.

 .. feat_req:: ⓘ
     :id: feat_req_someip_637